 Video conferencing platform Zoom on Thursday announced that it has unveiled two new features on Apple’s latest iPad Pro models – support for Apple’s Center Stage and expanded Gallery View.

-The new features will help users better participate in calls, potentially stave off video fatigue, and better connect over Zoom, the company said in a statement.
+The company said in a statement that the new features will help users better participate in calls, potentially stave off video fatigue, and better connect over Zoom.

 Center Stage, new to Apple’s 11-inch and 12.9-inch iPad Pro models, uses the ultrawide front camera and Machine Learning (ML) to keep users in the frame as they move, allowing them to go hands-free or move about during a video call.

-With support for Center Stage, users can participate more naturally in Zoom video calls, the company said.
+The company said that support for Center Stage allows users to participate more naturally in Zoom video calls.

-They do not have to worry whether they’re out of frame during a workout, teaching a class, or celebrating with friends and family over Zoom, it added.
+It added that they do not have to worry whether they’re out of frame during a workout, teaching a class, or celebrating with friends and family over Zoom.

 Center Stage support is currently only available on Zoom 5.6.6, scheduled to hit the App Store this week, or later on the 11-inch (third generation) and the 12.9-inch (fifth generation) 2021 iPad Pro.